johanholmerin/tscm-examples/README.md

 # tscm example macros

 A collection of macros for [tscm](https://github.com/johanholmerin/tscm).
-Not production-ready.
-If you are interested in contributing to/using a macro, feel free to open an issue.
+Intended as demonstration of tscm, **not production ready**.
+If you are interested in contributing to a macro, feel free to open an issue.

 ## Installation